GYG-be/gyg-be.github.io/_posts/2024-02-26-sell-yourself-to-your-self.md

 ---
 layout: post
-title:  "Selling Yourself to Your Self"
+title:  "Selling Yourself to Your Self; Why Not Be YOU?"
 date:   2024-02-26 4:30:00
 categories: template
 ---